Punjabi in BC

 Thirteen interviews were completed in W2019 until Covid-19 containment efforts forced all in-person research to be suspended.

 W2020 & S2021

-The second year of research, which focuses on Punjabi literary production, will also include the completion of the interviews cancelled due to Covid-19.
+The second year of research, which focused on Punjabi literary production, included the completion of the interviews cancelled due to Covid-19 and the initiation of the second phase of research, on Punjabi-language writers in BC.
 The bulk of interviews were meant to take place in Summer 2020, but research was delayed due to Covid-19 containment.
 A group of 5 students were hired in September 2020, and undertook intensive training entirely remotely through the fall of 2020 and early winter of 2021.
-The team commenced Zoom interviews in April 2021, and is continuing to conduct interviews through Summer 2021.
-We hope to pursue in-person interviews when Covid-19 containment efforts allow.
-Students working on the program in W2020 and S2021 are supported in part by the Work Learn Program at UBC.
+The team commenced Zoom interviews in April 2021, and continued to conduct interviews through Summer 2021, beginning to conduct in-person interviews late in the summer and Fall 2021, when Covid-19 containment efforts allowed.
+New students joined the program in W2021, and in S2022.
+Students who worked on the program in W2020, S2021, W2021 and S2022 have been supported in part by the Work Learn Program at UBC.

 This PURE project is based in a commitment to community-based learning and its importance at the University.
-By committing to the comprehensive documentation of the Punjabi language literary and advocacy community in BC (with the goal of completing up at least fifty interviews with members of this community over two years), we demonstrate vividly UBC’s commitment to community engagement.
+By committing to the comprehensive documentation of the Punjabi language literary and advocacy community in BC, we demonstrate vividly UBC’s commitment to community engagement.
 By engaging UBC students in these interviews, we promote the engagement of Punjabi-speaking students with Punjabi-speaking communities in concrete and substantial ways.
 These students also engage in and support primary research through such activities, bringing together the research and pedagogical commitments of the University.